Stochastic comparisons of sample mean differences for multivariate random variables: Usual stochastic order of Gini indexes

 \section{Usual stochastic order of Gini indexes}

-In this section, we extended the results of multivariate normal risks and scale mixture multivariate normal risks in Samanthi et al. (2016) and Kim and Kim (2019) to scale mixture multivariate elliptical risks.
-To compare the usual stochastic orders between Gini indexes for multivariate elliptical risks, we use the following result due to Fefferman, Jodeit, and Perlman (1972); see Eaton and Erlman (1991) for a different proof.
-In the case of Gaussian distribution, this was proved by Anderson (1955).
+In this section, we extend the results of multivariate normal risks and scale mixture multivariate normal risks in Samanthi et al. (2016) and Kim and Kim (2019) to scale mixture multivariate elliptical risks.
+To compare the usual stochastic orders between Gini indexes for multivariate elliptical risks, we use the following result due to Fefferman et al. (1972); see Eaton and Erlman (1991) for a different proof.
+In the case of Gaussian distribution, the corresponding result is proved by Anderson (1955).
 Let ${\cal{C}}$ denote the class of all convex, centrally symmetric (i.e., $C =-C$) subsets $C$ of ${\Bbb{R}^n}$.

-\begin{lemma} Suppose that ${\bf{X}}\sim ELL_n ({\bf 0},{\bf \Sigma}_{x},\phi)$ and ${\bf{Y}}\sim ELL_n ({\bf 0},{\bf \Sigma}_{y},\phi)$.
-If ${\bf \Sigma}_{x} \preceq {\bf \Sigma}_{y}$, then for every $C \in {\cal C}$, \end{lemma} The following result generalized Proposition 2 in Kim and Kim (2019) in which they only considered a special class of multivariate elliptical risks with zero mean vector, i.e., scale mixture of multivariate normal risks with zero mean vector. \begin{proposition} Let ${\bf{X}}\sim ELL_n ( {\boldsymbol \mu},{\bf \Sigma}_{x},\phi)$ and ${\bf{Y}}\sim ELL_n ({\boldsymbol \mu},{\bf \Sigma}_{y},\phi)$.
+\begin{lemma} Suppose that ${\bf{X}}\sim E_n ({\bf 0},{\bf \Sigma}_{x},\phi)$ and ${\bf{Y}}\sim E_n ({\bf 0},{\bf \Sigma}_{y},\phi)$.
+If ${\bf \Sigma}_{x} \preceq {\bf \Sigma}_{y}$, then for every $C \in {\cal C}$, \end{lemma} The following result generalized Proposition 2 in Kim and Kim (2019) in which they only {considered} a special class of multivariate elliptical risks with zero mean vector, i.e., scale mixture of multivariate normal risks with zero mean vector. \begin{proposition} Let ${\bf{X}}\sim E_n ( {\boldsymbol \mu},{\bf \Sigma}_{x},\phi)$ and ${\bf{Y}}\sim E_n ({\boldsymbol \mu},{\bf \Sigma}_{y},\phi)$.
 If ${\bf \Sigma}_{x} \preceq {\bf \Sigma}_{y}$, then

 In particular, if ${\boldsymbol \mu}={\bf 0}$, or $\mu{\bf 1}_n$, then